hanyang-hu/hanyang-hu.github.io/_pages/about.md

   - /about.html
 ---

-I am a final-year undergraduate student in [Mathematics at the National University of Singapore (NUS)](https://www.math.nus.edu.sg/), where I have the privilege of being advised by Prof. [Jonathan Scarlett](https://www.comp.nus.edu.sg/~scarlett/) on projects related to high-dimensional Bayesian optimization and Gaussian processes for model-based planning.
+I am a first-year Master’s student in Electrical and Computer Engineering at **UC San Diego**.
+Currently, I am working on online pose estimation of surgical tools at [ARCLab](https://ucsdarclab.com/).
+For my undergraduate studies, I earned a *Bachelor of Science in Mathematics (Honours)* from the **National University of Singapore (NUS)**, graduating with **Highest Distinction** and receiving the [Ho Family Prize](https://www.math.nus.edu.sg/2025/06/30/meet-hu-hanyang/), awarded to the best overall student in applied mathematics upon completion of the degree.

-I am a participant of the [Special Programme in Mathematics](https://www.math.nus.edu.sg/ug/spm/) at NUS and was the software team lead at [NUS Calibur Robotics](https://www.linkedin.com/company/nuscaliburrobotics/posts/?feedView=all) for two years (from 2022 to 2024).
+At NUS, I participated in the [Special Programme in Mathematics](https://www.math.nus.edu.sg/ug/spm/) and worked with Prof. [Jonathan Scarlett](https://www.comp.nus.edu.sg/~scarlett/) on projects involving high-dimensional Bayesian optimization and Gaussian processes for model-based planning.
+From 2022 to 2024, I was the software team lead at [NUS Calibur Robotics](https://www.linkedin.com/company/nuscaliburrobotics/posts/?feedView=all), where I led data collection, algorithm development, and deployment for perception and planning tasks.

-I am looking for internships in robotics (perception and control).
+I am looking for research internships in robotics (perception and control).
 Here is my [resume](https://hanyang-hu.github.io/files/hanyang_resume.pdf).